ginobilinie/medSynthesisV1/README.md

 # Upload your brain MRI, Predict corresponding CT

-If you're interested in it, you can send me a copy of your brain MRI, and I'll inference the CT and send a copy of predicted CT to you.
+If you're interested in it, you can send me a copy of your data (for example, brain MRI), and I'll inference the CT and send a copy of predicted CT to you.
 My email is dongnie.at.cs.unc.edu.